tadaniels/selenium-grid/doc/website/faq.markdown

   runner machine (the UNIX one in your case), looking for the actual error messages / stack traces.

-* Check the Hub and remote control logs under `log/`
+* Check the Hub and remote control logs under the `log/` directory

 * Look at the Windows machine where the remote controls are running: Are the remote controls logging any command at all?
 Are browsers popping up at